 - Threaten to spread false or damaging information in order to harm a person’s online reputation or credibility.

+With that being said, we encourage victims of blackmail to seek legal advice from our lawyers.
+We at B Solicitors dedicatye to protecting our clients’ reputation and best interests in blackmail cases.
 Our team can help assess the situation, contact the necessary people, and determine the best course of action for these kinds of legal matters.
-We can also help clients:
+We can also help clients who suffered from blackmail:

 - Obtain restraining orders if the blackmailer is caught